Despite popular misconception, humans do not see a direct representation

 physiological fact.
 Human eyes do a good, but far from perfect

-job at detecting light.
+job at detecting and processing light.

 This page is an introuduction to the physiology of seeing